coha-it/dr-oliver-haas.de/wp-content/plugins/supreme-modules-for-divi/readme.txt

 - Divi Scheduled Element Visibility - This will extend the Visibility option in the the Section/Row's custom setting to allow you to show or hide the section or row with a specify date/time.
 - Divi Templates - Designing Divi's footer or 404 page is one of the most challenging thing ever.
 Without programming background knowledgde, you have to deal with time and the learning process.
 But with Divi Templates, now you can design your custom footer, 404 and Search No Result page using Visual Builder and assign them.
 As easy as that, No coding required.
 Don't spend time finding those layout global module ID because you don't have to.
 Just 2 easy steps: Create a Template using Visual Builder, then assign them to footer/404.
 That's it!
 Save time = Smarter.
 - Divi Shortcodes - This will add a shortcode column in the Divi Library.
 Use that Divi shortcode to display your layout in any Divi module or even your PHP file by using [divi_shortcode id=""].
+- Divi Easy Theme Builder (Header) - This will allow you to customize the Theme Builder Header with option such as Fixed Header and Shrink On Scroll in the Divi Supreme Plugin Setting Page.

 Many more Divi Modules and Extensions coming soon...

 View [Demo for Divi Supreme](https://suprememodules.com/) or [Demo for Divi Supreme Pro](https://divisupreme.com/features/).

 = Divi Supreme Pro =
-[GO Pro](https://divisupreme.com/) Over 30+ Premium Divi Modules and counting to help you speed up your workflow.
+[GO Pro](https://divisupreme.com/) Over 40+ Premium Divi Modules and counting to help you speed up your workflow.
 Packed with everything you need to build amazing website without any effort.
 Whether you're just starting out with web design or are an accomplished developer with multiple personal and client projects to think about, Divi Supreme Pro will significantly improve the quality of your design work.
-With 30+ premium Divi modules and Divi extensions to choose from, this plugin is exactly what you need to extend the functionality of your favorite page builder.
+With 40+ premium Divi modules and Divi extensions to choose from, this plugin is exactly what you need to extend the functionality of your favorite page builder.

 = About Divi Supreme =
 Divi Supreme is featured on [ElegantThemes](https://www.elegantthemes.com/blog/divi-resources/divi-plugin-highlight-divi-supreme).
 Divi is a great tool for building website, but without proper addons it might take more time and money.
 Divi's mission is to help users design websites in the easiest, fastest and most streamlined way.